-The field of skin substitutes has received growing attention over the last 5-8 years.
+The field of skin substitutes (skin models) has received growing attention over the last 5-8 years.
 In particular, since animal testing was banned for cosmetic products in developed countries.

 The skin is complex, containing more than ten cell components.
 Therefore, researchers need to develop 3D models as sophisticated as possible.
 At a symposium of the European Centre for Dermocosmetology, Dr Sandrine Héraud R&D Project Manager at LabSkin Creation and her team introduced a skin model that reproduces the skin condition atopic dermatitis.

 Atopic dermatitis is a chronic inflammatory disease which affects more than one infant out of ten.
 Dr Héraud’s team have developed an innovative model involving the use of lymphocytes and cells derived from patients with atopic dermatitis.
 It is the first human in vitro model of atopic dermatitis with an immunity component.